My two-week G Adventures trip through Mexico came to a wonderful conclusion with two days and nights in Playa del Carmen.

 In the evening, I met up with a few of our remaining cast for Thai food at Babe's Noodles and Bar.

-In addition to a colossal strawberry daiquiri, I give them props for their Thai Red Curry with Chicken (148 pesos, $11).
+In addition to a giant strawberry daiquiri, I give them props for their Thai Red Curry with Chicken (148 pesos, $11).

 By now, I was in the Playa del Carmen groove.
 Sleep late, walk around lazily during the day, eat well, have a few drinks with friends each night.
 It was bliss.